alexmccray23/uncle/README.md

 ### nets.lua
 A collection of scripts used for setting up net rows and difference scores.

+### noprint.lua
+Neovim plugin for adding the NOPRINT command to Uncle tables

 ### norank.lua
 Neovim plugin for adding the "NORANK" option to Uncle stub tables.

 ### noszr.lua
 Neovim plugin for adding the "NOSZR" option to Uncle stub tables.

+### noweight.lua
+Neovim plugin for adding the NOWEIGHT command to Uncle tables

 ### number.lua
 Neovim plugin for numbering Uncle tables.